IFFIxVoid/IFFIx_Housing/README.md

 Start your server

-Configuration
+# Configuration
 Modify config.lua to customize shells, prices, realtor settings, etc.

-Usage
+# Usage
 Players can enter and exit houses using the client commands/events

 Realtors can add listings and players can purchase houses through the realtor menu

 Houses and listings sync automatically between clients and server

-SQL
+# SQL
 The main table is IFFIx_houses.
 Use the provided schema for setup.

-Dependencies
+# Dependencies
 qbx_core

-Support
+# Support
-For issues or questions, please open an issue or contact the author.
+For issues or questions, please open an issue.